 Students may not enroll in field experience courses without first meeting all prerequisite requirements.
 Students should meet with their faculty advisor prior to registration.

 Prior to enrollment in practicum, and internship classes, students must purchase professional liability insurance.
 Some counseling associations offer insurance with student memberships.
 Insurance is also available through Health Providers Service Organization (HPSO) at 800-982-9491 or ACA at 1-800-347-6647 x284.
 Student insurance is also available through other professional associations.
 Be sure to clarify with program faculty what does/does not meet requirements for insurance before making a purchase.

-Practicum and internship sites for direct and indirect hours must be in Nashville or the Nashville area.
-Students may not complete field experience hours at their place of employment.
+Practicum and internship sites for direct and indirect hours must be in the Tennessee area unless advance permission is received from the program director.
 Students are encouraged to consult the Field Experience Manual for the process of securing a Practicum and/or Internship site.
 Students are strongly discouraged from reaching out directly to any of the sites, but to instead complete the "Field Experience Placement Form" located within the Field Experience Manual before meeting with the Field Experience Coordinator, Cory Bishop.